RohanBhandari/SlaCLI/README.md

 ```

 ###Read
-Using `./slacli.py read [channel] [num]` will print recent messages from a channel or direct messages with another user.
+Using `./slacli.py read CHANNEL NUM` will print recent messages from a channel or direct messages with another user.
 For channels, simply provide the channel name, while for users, use their username (including the "@").
-By default, SlaCLI will show the last ten messages, unless a value for `num` is specified.
+By default, SlaCLI will show the last ten messages, unless a value for `NUM` is specified.

 ```
-usage: slacli.py read [-h] [-u UNREAD] channel [num]
+usage: slacli.py read [-h] channel [num]

 positional arguments:
   channel               The channel or user to read from